marijnh/Eloquent-JavaScript/21_skillsharing.md

 One handler that needs to read request bodies is the `PUT` handler, which is used to create new ((talk))s.
-It has to check whether the data it was given has `presenter` and `summary` properties which are strings.
+It has to check whether the data it was given has `presenter` and `summary` properties, which are strings.
 Any data coming from outside the system might be nonsense, and we don't want to corrupt our internal data model or ((crash)) when bad requests come in.